 The FRCSA are Reformed Churches.
-This means that we desire to live in all respects according to the Holy Scripture, accepting it as the reliable and authoritative Word of God.
+This means that in all respects we desire to live according to Holy Scripture, accepting it as the reliable and authoritative Word of God.
 We endeavour to cherish both Christian doctrine and lifestyle and therefore accept the summary of the Holy Scripture found in the Creeds of the old Christian Church:

 In addition the FRCSA accept the Reformed standards dating from the 16th century.
 At that time the Reformed Churches in Europe returned to the Word of God and its doctrine as summarized in the following documents:

 When professing their faith publicly, members express their agreement with the doctrine of Holy Scripture as taught in the Christian Church and promise to adhere to this doctrine for the rest of their life.

 All office bearers in the FRCSA are obliged to express their agreement with the confessional standards by signing a subscription form.
 With this they promise to teach only what is in accordance with the Reformed foundation of the churches.
 They also promise, should they develop a deviant view, that they will not propagate it, but first submit it to the consistory for evaluation.
 Breaking of this promise will lead to church discipline.

 The FRCSA organise their cooperation according to the church order originally adopted by the Reformed Churches in the Netherlands at the National Synod of Dort (Dordrecht) in 1618/19.